 - Summer Programs /

-- The College Search East (Summer Program for Rising High School Seniors)
+- The College Search East (Summer Program for Rising High School Juniors and Seniors)

-The College Search East (Summer Program for Rising High School Seniors)
+The College Search East (Summer Program for Rising High School Juniors and Seniors)

 The College Search East is an exciting, 2-week residential opportunity that will help students with learning differences prepare for their college search.

 What better place to do it than in the Boston area, the birthplace and hub of higher education, and at Curry College, the nation's first postsecondary college to formally welcome students with learning challenges?

 Sponsored by the Program for Advancement of Learning (PAL) at Curry College, the College Search East is an innovative, interactive opportunity for rising juniors and seniors to:

 - Identify a personal learning profile and set realistic goals